-D.C.-area forecast: Cold and calm for first half of week.
-Milder and wet for second half.
+D.C.-area forecast: Cold and calm for first half of the week; milder and wet for second half

 Tonight: A clear and cold night with light winds — one of the coldest of the month so far.
 Lows range from the low 20s in our far north and west areas to the upper 20s to near 30 downtown.
 Confidence: Medium-High

-Follow us on Facebook, Twitter, and Instagram for the latest updates.
+Follow us on Facebook, Twitter and Instagram for the latest updates.
 For related traffic news, check out Gridlock.
-Keep reading for the forecast through the weekend...
+Keep reading for the forecast through the weekend.

 Tomorrow (Tuesday): After the cold start in the 20s, sunshine does help most areas moderate to 40 to 45 degrees during the afternoon.
 There’s not much wind, so if you dress in warm layers, it should feel pretty nice out there.
 Confidence: Medium-High